uilicious/uilicious-docs-v3/reference/handling-local-storage.md

 ---
-description: >-
+# Write a short description about the page.
+This will be displayed on google search results.
-  These commands allow you to access properties in local storage for the origin of the current page.
+description: Learn how to use the different local storage commands to allow you to access properties in local storage for the origin of the current page in your UIlicious test.
 This document assumes you already have some knowledge about local storage.
 ---

 # Handling local storage